rijopp/rijopp/README.md

 ## I'm a Developer, Creator and Mentor !!

 - ✍ You can find my projects here portfolio
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning cloud security
 - 👯 I’m looking to collaborate with other content creators
 - 👯 I’m looking to collaborate on open source
 - ⚡ Fun fact: I love to draw and play guitar/piano